Los Angeles Chapter Leader, Parental Advisory Board Member

-Now, Sari has begun her facilitating and advocacy work with the goals of: sharing her experience, being a peer resource for other bereaved parents, and increasing public awareness, education, and research about stillbirth.
+Sari’s advocacy work has extended into the greater Los Angeles community, as well, by working closely with other grief organizations, leading training sessions with hospitals, and providing bereavement care workshops for health/emotional care professionals with the goals of: sharing her experience, being a peer resource for other bereaved parents, and increasing public awareness, education, and research about child death.

-Sari and Daniel’s healing revolves around finding ways to keep Jacob’s memory alive and their comfort comes from knowing that Jacob is forever a part of their family.
-They have been blessed with two subsequent healthy children – a daughter, Talia Jaclyn, born on November 4, 2007 and their second son, Elan Jared, born on Sept.
-21, 2010.
-They are true blessings and will grow up knowing about, remembering, and honoring their big brother, Jacob.
+Sari and Daniel’s healing revolves around finding ways to keep Jacob’s memory alive and their comfort comes from knowing that Jacob is forever a part of their family, especially in the lives of their two subsequent children.